aadilmallick/my-notes-docusaurus/docs/chrome-extensions/02-API.md

 - `chrome.tabs.reload(tabId, options)` : refreshes the tab.
 You can also specify options to bypass the cache

 And here are the event listeners:
-- `chrome.tabs.onUpdated`: When the state of some tab is changed/updated
+- `chrome.tabs.onUpdated`: When the state of some tab is changed/updated.
+This runs after `onActivated`, when the URL is available
 - `chrome.tabs.onCreated`: When a new tab is created.
 - `chrome.tabs.onActivated`: When the active tab in a window changes.
 The `url` property might not be available yet
 - `chrome.tabs.onHighlighted`: When the user selects a different tab.